mahajanrevant/Deep-Learning-Follow-me/README.md

-The validation score obtained was __0.453975601959__ which is above the required goal.
+The validation score obtained was __0.453975601959__ which is the required goal.

 ## Improvements

+* More data needs to be collected to improve the score
+* Addig more layers to the FCN will also increase the accuracy.
+* Inception module should be deployed to get a better score.
+* Can be used to track other objects, but will have to be retrained.
+Also, this case could use transfer learning.